tyler-the-programmer/sample_website/README.md

 --------------------

-This project was fun to learn and taught me and amazing amount of development practices.
+This project was fun to learn and taught me an amazing amount of development practices.